The sound of silence

 The Word was in the beginning …

 What does the Bible mean in this psalm from the Gospel According to Saint John?
 What was the word?
 Well, it was mistranslated from the Greek logos which originally read like this:

 The logos was in the beginning, and the logos was with God and the logos was God.

 What are they referring to?
 Logos meant the law of all generation in the universe.
 Today we refer to it simply as OHM:

-OHM is the sound of our Sun.
-It is the mantra, the creation vibration.
+OHM is the mantra, the creation vibration.
 It is just as alive today as it was in the time of the ancient Greeks.
 It is the call which rings out when the world is active.
 It is the ancient sound by which we live.
 OHM is the pranavah, or the primeval first mantra.
 The universe therefore consists of glorious trembling tones, of a wonderful vibration.